3dem/relion-documents/source/STA_tutorial/ParticlePicking.rst

 :Picking mode: spheres

     (The Napari picker has 4 modes of picking: particles, spheres, filaments and surfaces.
 For the tutorial data we use spheres, because HIV-VLPs are more-or-less that shape.
 Besides randomly picking particles with the distance specified below, this mode of picking also provides prior angles on the particles that will mean that with a tilt angle of 90 degrees, they will be oriented with their Z-axis along the normal to the sphere surface.
 In what follows, this prior information will be used in refinements and classification of the subtomograms.
-Filaments are picked as multiple points forming a (curved) line; with priors that result in tilt=90 angles orienting particles with their Z-axis along the helical axis.
+Filaments are picked as multiple points forming a (curved) line, with priors that result in tilt=90 angles orienting particles with their Z-axis along the helical axis.
 Individual particle picking does not provide any priors.
 Surface picking is not functional yet.)

 :Particle spacing (A): 60